 Specific obligations and rights in respect of the transfer and trade of Firm Entry Capacity applicable to this Statement are set out in Special Condition 9.17 of the Licence and are:

-Prepare an entry capacity trade methodology which National Grid shall apply for the purpose of facilitating entry capacity trade, including the calculation of entry capacity trade rates.
+Prepare an entry capacity trade methodology which National Gas Transmission shall apply for the purpose of facilitating entry capacity trade, including the calculation of entry capacity trade rates.

 Submit for approval by the Authority a statement of the entry capacity trade methodology.

-Prepare an entry capacity transfer methodology which National Grid shall apply for the purpose of facilitating entry capacity transfer, including the calculation of entry capacity transfer rates.
+Prepare an entry capacity transfer methodology which National Gas Transmission shall apply for the purpose of facilitating entry capacity transfer, including the calculation of entry capacity transfer rates.

 Submit for approval by the Authority a statement of the entry capacity transfer methodology.